Pets

 • Cattle, horses, livestock

-Can Stonewater refuse permission for me to keep a pet?
+Can Stonewater refuse permission for me to have a pet?

 We have the right to refuse or revoke permission for a number, breed or type of pet if we believe that it is likely to cause a nuisance to other customers.
 If this happens, we’ll work with you to find a solution.